vipyrsec/dragonfly-client-rs/README.md

   threads in a threadpool executor to perform concurrent scanning of files.
 - `DRAGONFLY_LOAD_DURATION` defaults to `60` seconds.
 This is the frequency with which the loader thread will send an HTTP API request to the Dragonfly API requesting N amount of jobs (defined by `DRAGONFLY_BULK_SIZE`).
-The jobs returned from the API will be loaded into the internal queue.
 - `DRAGONFLY_BULK_SIZE` defaults to `20`.
 This is the amount of jobs the loader thread will request from the API at once.
-Setting this too high may mean the scanner threads can't keep up (packages are being loaded into the queue faster than they're being scanned), but setting this too low may mean that more CPU time is wasted by idling. `DRAGONFLY_MAX_SCAN_SIZE` defaults to
+Setting this too high may mean the scanner threads can't keep up, but setting this too low may mean that more CPU time is wasted by idling. `DRAGONFLY_MAX_SCAN_SIZE` defaults to
 - `128000000`.
 The maximum size of downloaded distributions, in bytes.
 Setting this too high may cause clients with low memory to run out of memory and